-- 1. Select Build> Wall> Straight Exterior Wall from the menu or click the corresponding toolbar button. - 2.
-Click and drag from left to right to draw a wall.
-Walls can be drawn in two ways:

-- If you first click using the left mouse button, each wall section will end when the mouse button is released.
+- When drawing a structure's perimeter walls, it is recommended that you make sure Grid Snaps are turned on.
+You may choose to disable them, though, once the shell walls are in position.
+See "Snap Behaviors" on page 160 of the Reference Manual for more information. - 2.
+Select Build> Wall> Straight Exterior Wall from the menu or click the corresponding toolbar button, then click and drag from left to right to draw a wall.
+Walls can be drawn in two ways: - If you first click using the left mouse button, each wall section will end when the mouse button is released.
 Place the pointer over an existing wall end and click and drag to create a new connected wall section. - If you initially click using the right mouse button, you will draw continuously connected walls until you click both mouse buttons simultaneously (or press the Esc key).
-See "Continuous Wall Drawing" on page 255 of the Reference Manual.
+See "Continuous Wall Drawing" on page 272 of the Reference Manual. - 3.
+There are a few things to make note of as you draw a wall.